 Lower storage costs

-Keeping too many items in storage is a costly mistake.
+Keeping too many items in storage adds up in cumulative costs.
 Not only are you paying to keep unsold items in storage, but there’s the opportunity cost of wasted space.
-The shelves storing grade C products could be holding more of your best sellers
+The shelves storing grade C products could be holding more of your bestsellers.

 It's pointless to overstock your warehouse with low-margin items that are only sold sometimes.
 ABC analysis enables planners to determine service levels based on product classification, which enhances overall supply chain performance by reducing the amount of safety stock carried.